brownsarahm/python-novice-gapminder-files/README.md

 git pull
 ```

-If you downloaded and made changes to the notebooks, you may get an error.
+If you downloaded and made changes to the notebooks, your merge may fail, with a warning about which of your changes will be overwritten.
 Since Jupyter notebooks are not plain text files, it can be hard to merge them.
 You have a few options for dealing with this.

 If you just ran the notebooks and didn't make any changes that are important fo you to keep you can reset it to the last commit (which will be one of mine) with